Timeline of the 2019–2020 Hong Kong protests (December 2019): 6 December

-Hundreds of people took part in a rally in Central against the use of tear gas by police during protests across Hong Kong.
-One group accused the police force of creating a citywide "gas chamber".
+Thousands of people took part in a rally in Central against the widespread use of tear gas by police during protests across Hong Kong.
+A solidarity protest of dozens of secondary school students from different schools took place in Kwai Tsing.

 8 December: Mass protest

 A huge march, organised by the Civil Human Rights Front, marched from Victoria Park to Central.
 Riot police were on standby outside the Central Market to stop protesters from moving further west.
 They also deployed a water cannon truck, and warned on social media that they would apply a zero-tolerance policy towards any violent or otherwise illegal acts.
-At about 6:20 pm the protesters on Percival Street used loudspeakers to say goodbye to the police, telling them they were going to have dinner.

-Some protesters carried British and British Hong Kong flags, placards demanding full democracy or "five demands – not one less".
+Some protesters carried British and British Hong Kong flags, placards demanding full democracy or "Five Demands, Not One Less".
 One protester was dressed as Winnie the Pooh to mock Communist Party general secretary Xi Jinping.
 Many protesters expressed anger because the Chief Executive, Carrie Lam, and Beijing have ruled out any further concessions despite the landslide defeat in District Council elections.

 Fires were set at the entrances to the High Court and the Court of Final Appeal.
 Shops, restaurants and banks deemed pro-Beijing were also vandalised during the protest.

 The Civil Human Rights Front (CHRF) said 800,000 people took part but police put the peak at 183,000 people.

 The convener of the CHRF, Jimmy Sham, denounced the police for instigating fear and terror among the protesters.
 The police were reported to have raised the 'black flag' (which signifies that tear gas will be deployed) before the march started.